The Hanged Man

 Dionysus is the god of wine and a fertility (particularly virility and sex).
 As he is a resurrected god and knows what it is to die, he took pity on humans for their mortality and hard, short lives, giving them wine so they could at least enjoy themselves.

-He is also associated with religious ecstasy, trance states and pleasure, and the Dionysian cult incorporated at least some of them in its rites.
-So, Dionysus is a god very familiar with altered states and seeing the world through a different and more colorful perspective.
+He is also associated with religious ecstasy, trance states, and pleasure; the Dionysian cult incorporated these into its rites.
+Thus, Dionysus is a god deeply familiar with altered states and seeing the world through a different, more colorful perspective.

-Dionysus is strongly associated with performance and dance.
-The happy-sad masks seen in some theatres are actually Dionysian masks.
-Many early theatres were purely religious, and masked ‘mystery plays’ were common in Europe well into the middle ages.
-Perhaps Hollywood is just one big temple of Dionysus (given many of the Dionysian pleasures are said to be common there…).
+Dionysus is associated with performance and dance.
+The 'happy/sad' masks seen in theaters are actually Dionysian masks.
+Many early theaters were purely religious, and masked 'mystery plays' were common in Europe well into the Middle Ages.
+Perhaps Hollywood is just one big temple of Dionysus (given many Dionysian pleasures are famously common there).

-The Orphic tradition has Dionysus as the son and heir of Zeus, but the young Dionysus is taken by the Gods’ enemies, the Titans, and cut up and eaten.
+The Orphic tradition has Zagreus as the son and heir of Zeus, but the young god is taken by the Olympians’ enemies, the Titans, and cut up and eaten.
 The Titans are destroyed and burnt to ashes for this crime.
-Dionysus is resurrected and humankind appears from the ashes.
-Thus mankind has aspects of both the Titans and The Divine within them.
+Zagreus is resurrected as Dionysus and humankind appears from the ashes.
+Thus, mankind has aspects of both the Titans and The Divine within them.

-Dionysus has a special relationship with humankind as we were created as part of his resurrection and from his body.
-Our salvation lies in following his resurrection and understanding death through it.
-The hanged man as Dionysus is symbolic of this sacrifice and resurrection.
+Dionysus has a special relationship with humankind.
+We were created as part of his resurrection, formed from his body.
+Our salvation lies in mirroring his resurrection and understanding death through it.
+The Hanged Man as Dionysus is symbolic of this sacrifice and rebirth.

-As mentioned above, Dionysus is the God of pleasure, or in Greek hēdonē, which is where hedonism comes from, making Dionysus the God of Hedonism.
+As mentioned above, Dionysus is the God of pleasure, or in Greek hēdonē, which is where hedonism comes from, making Dionysus a God of Hedonism.

 Life is already hard as it is, so enjoy the best parts!

-If you are metaphorically stuck upside down on a tree, see the trial as a precursor to a different kind of success through growth and transformation.
-It will make you better and you will pass through it stronger and then enjoy life fuller with the new understanding.
+If you are metaphorically stuck upside down on a tree, view the trial as a precursor to a different kind of success through growth and transformation.
+It will make you better; you will pass through it stronger and enjoy life more fully with this new understanding.

-Large trials you encounter in life give you more of an insight into immortality than any amount of dusty old scrolls of knowledge, because they give you an understanding of death-rebirth, and this alone can propel you towards the divine.
+The large trials you encounter in life provide more insight into immortality than any amount of dusty scrolls.
+They give you a visceral understanding of the death-and-rebirth cycle, and this alone can propel you toward the divine.

 Description and Symbology

-Although there appears to be very little going on in the Hanged Man, the symbology of Dionysus as the Hanged Man makes it profound yet simple; trials and tribulations are often just pauses that ferment future success, happiness, and pleasures because the trials you pass through make you stronger.
+Although there appears to be very little happening visually in the Hanged Man, the symbology of Dionysus makes it profound yet simple: trials and tribulations are often just pauses that ferment future success, happiness, and pleasure, because the trials you endure make you stronger.

-We see a T shaped tree, where T comes from the letter Tau, associated with both life and resurrection in Greek.
+We see a T-shaped tree, where 'T' represents the letter Tau, associated with both life and resurrection in Greek.
 The tree is in a vineyard and bears grapes.
-Upon this tree we see the God Dionysus.
+Upon this tree hangs the god Dionysus.

 Finally, Dionysus has his arms outstretched and palms out in a symbol of giving rather than surrender.